thepartly/reflectapi/Readme.md

 # ReflectAPI

-ReflectAPI is a library for Rust code-first web service API declaration and corresponding code generation tools.
+ReflectAPI is a library for Rust code-first web service API declaration and corresponding clients code generation tools.

 More documentation will follow later.